SteeltoeOSS/Documentation/api/v3/management/loggers.md

 }
 ```

+## Apps Manager

-> NOTE: The Pivotal Apps Manager integration involves sending the fully-qualified logger name over HTTP.
+Apps Manager integration involves sending the fully-qualified logger name over HTTP.
 Avoid using colons in the name of a logger to prevent invalid HTTP Requests.